data-forge/data-forge-ts/docs/guide.md

 ## Adding, replacing, generating and transforming multiple columns

-Any of the previous examples of `withSeries` can work with multiple columns by passing in a *column spec*, the following example adds two new
+Any of the previous examples of `withSeries` can work with multiple columns by passing in a *column spec*, the following example adds two new at once:

-	var columnSpec = {
+	var newDf = df.withSeries({
 		Column1: df => computeColumn1(df),
 		Column2: df => computeColumn2(df),
-	};

-	var newDf = df.withSeries(columnSpec);
+	});

 This syntax can be used to add, generate and transform any number of colums at once.